-But for the sake of further review, let’s skip the evolutionary incompatibility of ESG and play along with the manufactured consent conjured up by finance, and evaluate how The House, as the lower part of our federal government, dissects the need for disclosure of ESG compliance.
+But for further review, let’s skip the evolutionary incompatibility of ESG and play along with the manufactured consent conjured up by finance, and evaluate how The House, as the lower part of our federal government, dissects the need to disclose ESG compliance.

-The most crucial question came near the middle of a two-hour session from Congressman David Scott (Georgia) who, in a deceptively slow and unassuming pace, shook the very existence of ESG to its core and left the invitees stumbling for answers.
+The most crucial question came near the middle of a two-hour session from Congressman David Scott (Georgia), who, at a deceptively slow and unassuming pace, shook the very existence of ESG to its core and left the invitees stumbling for answers.

-The question was: “who decides what is good for humanity,” and then adding: “but empirical data is consequential.”
-The conclusion reached after examples such as Nike using underage children to sow shoes together were put forth, disclosing how the public is deemed the final decision-maker and the arbiter of ESG enforcement.
+The question was: “Who decides what is good for humanity,” and then adding: “But empirical data is consequential.”
+The conclusion was reached after examples such as Nike using underage children to sow shoes together, disclosing how the public is deemed the final decision-maker and the arbiter of ESG enforcement.

-Mindy Lubber, President of a non-profit sustainability advocacy organization, just falling short of declaring the public votes on the validity of ESG with their pocketbook.
-My mouth fell open upon hearing such stupidity, we have seen many times in the past how leaving the detection of malpractice covered up by opaque financial systems by the public pans out; disastrous.
+Mindy Lubber, President of a non-profit sustainability advocacy organization, needs to declare the public votes on the validity of ESG with their pocketbook.
+My mouth fell open upon hearing such stupidity; we have often seen how leaving the detection of malpractice covered up by opaque financial systems by the public pans out; disastrous.